Gresham cat hostage taking incident: Public's reaction and the police department's response

 The public reacted angrily to the shooting of Janet Smith with much criticism, indignation and hostility directed at the Gresham Police department.
 Most people felt the incident was improperly handled and could have been avoided.
 Department spokesman Sgt.
 David Lerwick justified the shooting, saying they "had no choice" and that "the knife was a deadly weapon.
 It could kill."

 His other justifications included the possibility of the officer missing his target and being attacked by Smith.
-“Your target is normally the center of mass," Lerwick said.
+"Your target is normally the center of mass," Lerwick said.
 "You want to make sure when you fire your weapon the bullet strikes its intended target.
 On a person, that's the torso," Lerwick also said.
 He also refused to reveal the name of the officer who shot Smith until two days following the incident.

-Several Gresham police officers felt wronged and even angered by the public reaction to Smith's death saying that the officer who shot Smith did what he was "trained to do".
+Several Gresham police officers felt wronged and even angered by the public reaction to Smith's death, saying that the officer who shot Smith did what he was "trained to do".
 Smith's grandmother, Mary Smith, was interviewed by The Oregonian about the incident and said "I don't know why they had to shoot her.
 She wouldn't harm a fly."

-The officer was described as an "experienced member of the force."
+The officer was described as an "experienced member of the force".
 He was put on administrative leave while the Multnomah County District Attorney's office investigated the shooting.
 Paul Poitras, president of the Gresham Police Officers Association, explained the Gresham police reacted because Smith was "threatening the public."

-Investigation and witnesses and resultant court proceeding
+Investigation, witnesses, and resultant court proceeding

 An internal investigation was to be conducted and a grand jury was to hear testimony.
 Witnesses to the shooting questioned whether or not the police acted properly.
 "They Maced her first," said Ken Williams, an operating engineer.
 "You cannot see when you are Maced.
 So where's the threat?"

 Public mourning and opinion

-After a private funeral, Janet Smith was laid to rest at Skyline Memorial Gardens in Portland.
+After a private funeral, Janet Smith was interred at Skyline Memorial Gardens in Portland.

-In October 1994, 60 men and women (including nurses, social workers, friends and kin of the mentally ill) came to point out the needs of the mentally ill, to mourn and to protest the recently announced closing of Dammasch State Hospital which closed permanently in 1995.
+In October 1994, sixty men and women (including nurses, social workers, friends and kin of the mentally ill) came to point out the needs of the mentally ill, to mourn and to protest the recently announced closing of Dammasch State Hospital which closed permanently in 1995.

-One protester, Harold H. Kulm, carried a placard with a large picture of Smith with the sign asking "Where were the beds?" and said that the shooting would have been prevented "if the victims had been in Dammasch or receiving care at a qualified mental center."
+One protester, Harold H. Kulm, carried a placard with a large picture of Smith with the sign asking "Where were the beds?" and said that the shooting would have been prevented "if the victims had been in Dammasch or receiving care at a qualified mental center".